GUI allows selecting missing diffe-helman Paremeters for OpenVPN

 The GUI should probably grey out or otherwise note the selections without available files.
 Or maybe check for

 Due to the processor time requirements for generating DH parameters, generating them on demand is not viable nor is having a GUI to manage them.
 Given the wide range of systems that run pfSense there wouldn't be any way to properly estimate how long that would take for any given size.

 Generating the DH parameters manually is already documented in a few places, such as https://doc.pfsense.org/index.php/Importing_OpenVPN_DH_Parameters

-#3 Updated by Andy Sayler 3 months ago
+#3 Updated by Andy Sayler about 3 years ago

 My vote would be either to grey out or remove the missing parameters from the OpenVPN dropdown, or to kick off a background generation task when they are selected.
 While on-the-fly generation can take some time, the process could run in the background and display a notice to the user that OpenVPN will not be available until generation has completed.